wezm/desktop.institute/content/posts/welcome-to-the-institute.md

   * KDE + Tiling scripts such as Kröhnkite
   * KDE + alternate window manager
   * GNOME with PaperWM extension
+* A visual tour of graphical shells for inspiration
 * Explore what it would take to alter existing environments
   * Review of code size, architectural choices, sources and rate of bugs
 * Review the state of Wayland window compositors